SoftwareAG/c8y-docs/content/datahub/setting-up-datahub-bundle/setting-up-initial-configuration.md

 When using the proxy REST API, all queries are processed using the same Dremio API user.
 The queries are listed in the query log.
 Thus, the log shows all queries of all users having leveraged the proxy API.
 {{< /c8y-admon-info >}}

 Your follow-up application might require more than one Dremio user for accessing the data lake.
-You can define additional Dremio users for that purpose, using the instructions in section [Setting up additional Dremio users](/datahub/setting-up-datahub/#setting-up-dremio-users).
+You can define additional Dremio users for that purpose, using the instructions in section [Adding a Dremio user](/datahub/setting-up-datahub/#adding-a-dremio-user).

 #### Data Lake
 Depending on the configuration of the environment, the data lake provider is either fixed or you can choose among different providers.
 For each data lake provider, you must specify corresponding settings to define the data lake to be used.